+The site is located on the southwest corner of East Union Street and Seneca Street in the First Hill Neighborhood.
 This area was recently upzoned from HR to HR (M) in April 2019.
-The surrounding development includes the historic city landmark structures Knights of Columbus to the north, Old Fire Station #25 two blocks west, and Seattle First Baptist Church to the south.
-Adjacent buildings include The Polyclinic to the east and 3 to 4 story apartment buildings to the west.
-Neighborhood character consists of brick buildings, grid window patterns, established street trees, and multifamily residential structures ranging two to eight stories in height.
+The surrounding development includes the historic city landmarks structures Knights of Columbus to the north, Old Fire Station #25 two blocks west, and Seattle First Baptist Church to the south.
+Adjacent buildings include The Polyclinic to the east and 3-4 story apartment buildings to the west.
+The neighborhood character consists of brick materials, grid window patterns, established street trees, and multifamily residential structures ranging two to eight stories in height.